dfmorrison/roan/README.md

 * a searchable library of method definitions, together with a mechanism for updating that database from the [CCCBR Methods Library](https://cccbr.github.io/methods-library/)

-* a function for drawing blue lines of methods as Scalable Vector Graphics (SVG)
+* a function for drawing blue lines of methods as Scalable Vector Graphics (SVG) images

 * a function for extracting false course heads from common kinds of methods